moradaniel/humanResources/README.md

 ## Testing

-Integration tests are ran using HSQLDB, an in-memory dababase HSQLDB
+Integration tests are ran using HSQLDB, an in-memory dababase.

  - Database schema
 test-data/schema.sql